efabless/openlane2/docs/source/usage/writing_custom_flows.md

 subclasses- consider it a private method. `start` is class-independent and does some incredibly important processing.

-You should not be subclassing `start` either.
+You should not be overriding `start` either.
 ```

 ## Fully Customized Flows